Course Outline

 Details of early feedback on progress

-Feedback in the second week of the intensive (Week 2 of session) can be given through self-paced online learning (quizzes and case-based questions involving clinical decision-making).
+Feedback will be provided to you during each of your classes and will provide you with support and guidance to become competent in the ESSA Professional Standards addressed in this course.
+Feedback in the second week of the intensive can be given through self-paced online learning (quizzes and case-based questions involving clinical decision-making).
 This feedback can inform Task 1, the group Oral Examination.

 Assessment tasks